History of Niger: Colonization

 In the 19th century, contact with Europe began when the first European explorers—notably Mungo Park (British) and Heinrich Barth (German)-explored the area searching for the mouth of the Niger River.
 Although French efforts at pacification began before 1900, dissident ethnic groups, especially the desert Tuareg, were not subdued until 1922, when Niger became a French colony.

 Niger's colonial history and development parallel that of other French West African territories.
-France administered her West African colonies through a governor general at Dakar, Senegal, and governors in the individual territories, including Niger.
+France administered its West African colonies through a governor general at Dakar, Senegal, and governors in the individual territories, including Niger.
 In addition to conferring a limited form of French citizenship on the inhabitants of the territories, the 1946 French constitution provided for decentralization of power and limited participation in political life for local advisory assemblies.